2021 Construction Management Degree Guide

 A high school diploma or equivalent is typically required for most construction management degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Specific construction management careers may require a certain level of degree attainment or additional certifications beyond that.

-Construction Management degree levels vary.
-You can get anything from a award taking less than 1 year in construction management to the highest construction management degree, a research/scholarship based doctorate.
+There are many different construction management degree levels.
+You can spend many years getting as high as a research / scholarship based doctorate's in construction management to something that takes less time like a associate's.
 Depending on the construction management degree you choose, obtaining your diploma can take anwhere from 1 to 4+ years.

 |Degree||Credit Requirements||Typical Program Length|